Beatie Wolfe: Power of Music and Dementia

 In 2014, Beatie Wolfe launched the philanthropic research project Power of Music & Dementia supported by The Utley Foundation.
-Wolfe was inspired by the work of the neurologist Oliver Sacks after family members became inflicted by the condition.
-The findings of the project which recorded the beneficial effects of using music for people with dementia and Alzheimer's disease included significant improvements in communication and memory, and received positive press from The Times, Independent, Guardian, BBC Radio 4, and Wired as the first study to both test and show the benefits of new (novel) music.
+Wolfe was inspired by the work of the neurologist Oliver Sacks after family members became afflicted by the condition.
+The findings of the project which recorded the beneficial effects of using music for people with dementia and Alzheimer's disease included significant improvements in communication and memory, and received positive press from The Times, The Independent, The Guardian, BBC Radio 4, and Wired as the first study to both test and show the benefits of new (novel) music.
 The Power of Music & Dementia research project was the first known study to look at new music for people living with dementia and has been described as "ground-breaking" for testing music unconnected to memory.
 It has been endorsed by the Alzheimer's Association and Stanford University and recently turned into a charity Music For Dementia where she continues as an ambassador alongside Lauren Laverne.
 Wolfe gave a TEDMED talk about this project in March 2020.